katcipis/sophia/notes/books/coders-at-work.md

 always comes up and almost all the interviewed programmers are interested on it.
 It is odd that these ideas are not more common place and it motivated me to check it in more detail.

+### C++

+It is almost unanimous that C++ is so complex that it should not be used or at least you need to find the correct subset of the language for you before using it =P.

+Why it is used so heavily ?
+I suppose people, specially engineers, like to feel smart, and mastering C++ makes you feel like a god.
+No one wants to stop being a god and using something that any peasant can use =P.